Scenario

 1. Add Cost Ratio percentages to all of your outputs.

 2. Note: Since your will not be receiving an output for your place holder disassembly M item, you will not be able to enter a cost ratio of zero against the parent item.
 TIP: the total of all of the outputs must be 100%.
 To trick the system enter a cost ratio of your final output that brings the total close to zero for the parent.
 In the screenshot example, instead of 25%, and entry for 24.999999% was entered.
-This will effective set the cost ratio against the parent place holder item XXX-DIS to zero.
+This will effectively set the cost ratio against the parent place holder item XXX-DIS to zero.

 Optional Standard Hours Type Routing for the Disassembly